 Reasons for seeking therapy.

-Clients come to counselling for very individual reasons:
+Clients come to therapy for very individual reasons:

 • Stressful life events – a change of status perhaps brought about by bereavement, separation, divorce, becoming a parent or change in employment.